sambuckwild/COVID-19/README.md

 >  H<sub>0</sub> : Probability of dying due to COVID-19 in US &le; Probability of dying due to COVID-19 in "x" country
 > H<sub>a</sub> : Probability of dying due to COVID-19 in US > Probability of dying due to COVID-19 in "x" country<br>

-Due to the p-values from each test with &Alpha; = 0.10, I was not able to reject the null hypothesis or conclude that there is a significance difference in the probability of dying due to COVID-19 between the United States and Canada, Australia, or New Zealand.
+Due to the p-values from each test with &alpha; = 0.10, I was not able to reject the null hypothesis; thus, I could not conclude that there is a significant difference in the probability of dying due to COVID-19 between the United States and Canada, Australia, or New Zealand.
 > p-value for H<sub>0</sub> US Probability &le; Canada Probability: 0.997
 > p-value for H<sub>0</sub> US Probability &le; Australia Probability: 0.603
 > p-value for H<sub>0</sub> US Probability &le; New Zealand Probability: 0.388

-This makes sense when you look at the proportional frequency of death for each country as they are very close to each other even though the plot made it look much worse in the Unite States.
+Even though the plot made it look like the death rate was much worse in the United States, this conclusion makes sense when you look at the proportional frequency of death for each country as they are very close to each other.

 | **Country**        | **Frequency of Death due to COVID-19 per 100,000 people** | **Total # COVID-19 Cases per 100,000 [through 10/12/2020]**| **Total # Deaths due to COVID-19 per 100,000 people [through 10/26/20]** |
 | :----------------: | :------------------------: | :------------------------------------------: | :--------: |